mnlipp/jgrapes/ConsoleEchoApp.md

 line entered was "`QUIT`".
 If this is the case, it fires a `Stop` event on the application's channel.

-The `Stop` event is processed by a handler method of `EchoUnitQuit` and causes the component to stop listening for data from the console.
+The `Stop` event is processed by a handler method of `InputStreamMonitor` and causes the component to stop listening for data from the console.
 This puts the application in a state where all events are processed and there are no more components that can generate events.
 This is the